thdk/cloud-build-cache/README.md

   --bucket [name]      Name of google cloud storage bucket.
 Used as cache location.
   --cwd [cwd]          Current working directory.
   --key [keyFilename]  Path to key file with service account for Google cloud storage.
-  --no-cache           Do not look in cache bucket.
-Still uploads archive to bucket --cmd [cmd]          Command to create node_modules folder. (default: "npm ci") -h, --help           display help for command
+  --no-cache           Do not use the cache bucket.
+  --cmd [cmd]          Command to create node_modules folder. (default: "npm ci") -h, --help           display help for command
 ```